dave-malone/aws-iot-loadsimulator/README.md

 ./scripts/deploy-sam.sh
 ```

-## TODO
+## Backlog

+Really Want for demo:
+* ~~Aggregate Log messages in ElasticSearch?~~
+* Add CW Metric Dashboards into CW templates
 * Build simple UI to kick off device simulation, view device simulation stats
-* Add CW Metric Dashboards into CW templates
+* Could rely on [AWS IoT Lifecycle Events](https://docs.aws.amazon.com/iot/latest/developerguide/life-cycle-events.html) to get fleet online / offline state, but would need to offload to something that can handle atomic update requests - i.e. Redis
+* Demonstrate blue/green deployment change to a Rule
+* Measuring latency across the hops
+* "Injectable" message payload
+* Externalize configuration in cmd/cli/lambda/worker/main.go
+* Aaron's work to measure p99s, analyze performance data in Athena

+Nice to haves:
 * Embed CW Metrics dashboard in UI?
 * View relevant Service Limits in UI?
+* Anything interesting to show in DD?
+* As part of the demo, can we illustrate the use of Fine-Grained Logging on a select group of things? https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html#configure-logging
+* Multiple message types with their own publishing scheduling

+Lessons Learned:
 * Can't use fleet indexing metrics without things being registered in the device registry
 * Current issue with populating device registry is the max rate at which we can call CreateThing (default 15 TPS); this makes populating the device registry for large scale simulations potentially lengthy (100,000 items created using CreateThing at that rate would take about 1.85 hours to complete).
-* Could rely on [AWS IoT Lifecycle Events](https://docs.aws.amazon.com/iot/latest/developerguide/life-cycle-events.html) to get fleet online / offline state, but would need to offload to something that can handle atomic update requests - i.e. Redis
-* As part of the demo, can we illustrate the use of Fine-Grained Logging on a select group of things? https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html#configure-logging
-* Demonstrate blue/green deployment change to a Rule
-* Anything interesting to show in DD?
-* Aggregate Log messages in ElasticSearch?
+* Aaron's story about using ECS instead (also add some points to the presentation)
+* Lambda limits in total across the AWS account